SGpp/SGpp_Example_Application_CMake/README.md

 ### 4. Run cmake
 `cmake ..`

 This command will both configure the project as well as build SG++.
+As this compiles SG++ from scratch, this will take time!
+The unit tests, however, are switched off to save time.
 Note that with this setup SG++ will only be built when the cmake command is called.
 Thus, if the SG++ submodule itself is set to another commit, the cmake command needs to be run again.